-Vivo V9 with iPhone X-like design, 24-megapixel selfie camera launched in India: Price, availability, and specifications
+Vivo V9 with iPhone X-like design, 24-megapixel selfie camera launched in India: Sales start from April 2

-Vivo V9 has been finally launched in India on Friday at an event held in Mumbai.
+Vivo V9 was launched in India on Friday at an event held in Mumbai.
 The Vivo V9 comes with iPhone X-like notch and design with minimal bezels on the front, dual cameras on the rear side, and Artificial Intelligence (AI) features as its biggest highlights.
 The smartphone joins the ranks of the other Android smartphones that have adopted the notch on the top.
 Interestingly, the Vivo V9 was launched in Thailand and Philippines on Thursday.

 Vivo V9 Price in India and Availability